fiskalizimi/pos-golang/readme.md

 There are different ways to generate a PKI key pair, depending on the operating system.

 **WARNING!** Each POS system (PC/till) needs to have a unique ID and its own PKI key pair.
 The private key should never leave the machine that it is generated on !!!

+To onboard your business, you need the following information:

+1. NUI of the business
+2. Fiscalization Number - (this is obtained from EDI)
+3. Pos ID - each POS should have a unique ID which is a numeric value
+4. Branch ID
+5. Application ID - obtained from the ATK upon certifying the POS Application

+### Using Onboarding Tool ###

 We have provided a tool that simplifies the process a lot by creating the key pair, generating a CSR and sending the CSR to ATK Certificate Authority to be digitally signed and verified.